jppaled/wostrim/README.md

 like https://twitch.tv/zerator -> `zerator` is the name of the channel

-in the steamer_list.sh you write your fav channel's name like this:
+in the `streamer_list.sh` you write your fav channel's name like this:

 `LIST=(zerator laink ...)`